 We started before 8 am and there was plenty of shade for the pups.

-Before start to gain elevation, we had to pass through this small section called The Narrows where we were surrounded by interesting rock formation and smell.
+We had to pass through this small section called The Narrows where we were surrounded by interesting rock formation and smell.
 There is also a tiny creek running between the rock formation that made frothy tar.
 Xena always gets excited in this part of the trail.
 The scent must be intoxicating for her advanced nose.
 All I smell is sulfur though.
 Here it is about 10 degrees cooler than the rest of the trail.

-Clear view of the canyon was breathtaking on a chilly November morning.
+A clear view of the canyon was breathtaking on a chilly November morning.

 This hike has a total distance of 5.7 miles when you do it as a loop and is rated Moderate.
 For trailhead and parking information, click here.
 You will notice that the scenery looks different in the springtime with wildflowers. 🙂